AutoLogicTechnology/example-users/README.md

-# example-users
+# Example: Ansible User Management
-Ansible user management example
+This is a simple, but working, example of how you can manage users with Ansible.